ryanlally91/DNS-Query-Analysis-Web-App/README.md

 - JSP

 Whitelist:
--Query a domain against a database whitelist of the top 1000 domain names (as collated by Cisco Umbrella Organization) – if domain not     present, user-alert issued.
+-Query a domain against a database whitelist of the top 1000 domain names (as collated by Cisco Umbrella Organization) If domain not     present, user-alert issued.
 - Ability to add domains to the whitelist

 If development was to continue with this component, a larger data set would be required and one which is non-static and is updated daily.